 At Strata Community Insurance, we understand that your property is one of your largest and most precious assets.
 With our Strength of Experience, you can be assured that we understand the obligations and exposures of owners.
 Dealing exclusively in the Strata market, our products are designed by Strata experts for the Strata Community.

-As an owner it’s very important to be clear on what is not covered under your policy.
+As an owner it’s very important to be clear on what is and what is not covered under your policy.
 The Strata Community Insurance Residential and Commercial Strata policies have exclusions for the cost of rectifying faulty or defective materials or workmanship, and relating to loss or damage caused by:

 - non-rectification of insured property defects that you are aware of, or should reasonably be aware of;

 - lack of maintenance or failure to maintain your insured property in a reasonable good state of repair;

 This information is general in nature and does not constitute financial product or legal advice.
 References to policy terms and conditions are by way of summary only.
 For full details of policy terms, conditions, benefits and exclusions please refer to relevant the Product Disclosure Statement and Policy Wording, available from Strata Community Insurance.